xye7ei/metaparse/README.md

   ...
   P ⇒ Q ⇒ ... ⇒ P ⇒ a
   ```
   where each derivation corresponds to a parse tree.
+Eager generation of these trees lead to non-termination during parsing.

 * Only **legal Python identifier**, rather than non-alphabetic symbols (like `<fo#o>`, `==`, `raise`, etc) can be used as symbols in grammar (seems no serious).